top of page

 Who is paying for the improvement activities?

 We have been seeking financial support to cover the cost to prepare the fabric of the underpass and paint the mural.
-Currently the Petts Wood and District Residents Association, Chislehurst Society and Network Rail have pledge funds towards the costs.
-We are likely to need to undertake further fund-raising activities to cover costs.
+Currently the Petts Wood and District Residents Association have committed funds and The Chislehurst Society, Network Rail and South Eastern Railway have been approached to contribute towards the costs.
+We are going to run a crowdfunding campaign to seek donations from the local community.

 Who will decide the design of the mural?